vinsontan/Dynatrace-k8s/labs/lab3/README.md

 Click on the Connect cluster button and enter the Kubernetes URL and bearer token from the output command of setup-k8s-ui.sh.

-#### NOTE: when you click "connect" button after filling up the form, it might complain TLS error.
+<b>NOTE: when you click "connect" button after filling up the form, it might complain TLS error.
 Just wait for couple of minutes and try to connect again.
-It should connect successfully.
+It should connect successfully.</b>

 Follow the steps from our offical [documentation page](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/installation-and-operation/further-integrations/connect-your-kubernetes-clusters-to-dynatrace/) to setup the K8S integration